gisma/uavRst/README.md

 The `uavRst`analysis toolbox package is far from being *mature*.
 You will need using most of the `uavRst`  functions a bunch of third party software.
 The most comfortable way to fulfill these requirements is to install `QGIS`, `GRASS`- and `SAGA-GIS`.
 Following the excellent [installation instructions](https://github.com/jannes-m/RQGIS/blob/master/vignettes/install_guide.Rmd)  of the [`RQGIS`](https://cran.r-project.org/web/packages/RQGIS/index.html) package will have a good first try to ensure a smooth working environment.

  Most of the LiDAR related operations can be done by the great R package [`lidR`](https://CRAN.R-project.org/package=rlidR).
-For LiDAR related operations you may need the `Fusion` and `LAStool` software.
-The [`Fusion`](http://forsys.sefs.uw.edu/fusion/fusionlatest.html)  toolset is available at the developers homepage.
+However for some of the UAV derived point cloud related operations you will need the the `LAStool` software.
+The [`LAStools`](http://lastools.org/download/LAStools.zip)  toolset is available at the [rapidlasso](https://rapidlasso.com/lastools/) homepage.
+Please download it and unzip it as usual.
+For Windows systems it is by default expected that you put it  at `C:/LASTools`, running  Linux at `~/apps/LASTools`.

+ For some reference algorithms dealing with crown segementation it you may find it worthwhile to install the [`Fusion`](http://forsys.sefs.uw.edu/fusion/fusionlatest.html)  software package which is available at the developers homepage.
 Please download it and install it as usual.
 Note you have to adapt the Installation folder in the ``controlFusion.txt`` file.
 If you are running a default installation on Windows you do not need to change the path.

-The [`LAStools`](http://lastools.org/download/LAStools.zip)  toolset is available at the [rapidlasso](https://rapidlasso.com/lastools/) homepage.
-Please download it and unzip it as usual.
-For Windows systems it is by default expected that you put it  at `C:/LASTools`, running  Linux at `~/apps/LASTools`.

 Note: For running Fusion and LAStools tools under Linux you first need to install wine.